Dynamic duos: the building blocks of dimensional mechanics: The mechanics of space or time

 \subsubsection{Energy and force-density: craters and Brownian particles}

 The length given in this equation describes a situation where energy is balanced by force-density.
 The force-density is usually the weight per unit volume, that is $\Psi=\rho g_0$, where $g_0$ is the standard acceleration of gravity.
 This length scale is for instance relevant to the size of the crater of an explosion~\cite{Housen1983,Holsapple1993}, if the density $\rho$ is taken at the value of the ground materials.
-Indeed, this type of simple length is used to study all sorts of craters from explosions or impacts, including those of asteroids on the moon, as illustrated in Fig.~\ref{fig5}c~\cite{Katsuragi2016}.
-The same scaling can also be applied for the size of cavity created by explosions at the surface of liquids~\cite{Benusiglio2014}.
+Indeed, this type of simple length is used to study all sorts of craters from explosions or impacts, including those of asteroids on the moon, as illustrated in Fig.~\ref{fig5}c~\cite{Katsuragi2016}. \Maf{Studies of cratering in granular media also found the same length scale, when the impactors have moderate speeds~\cite{Uehara2003,Takita2013}.
+The same scaling can also be applied for the size of cavity created by explosions at the surface of liquids~\cite{Benusiglio2014}. }

 The length $\ell_{\scaleto{E\Psi}{4pt}}$ can also be used to describe the average `height of a Brownian particle' in sedimentation or centrifugation.
 There, $E$ is the thermal energy and the force-density is $\Psi\simeq \rho g$, with $g=g_0$ for sedimentation and $g= r \omega^2$ for centrifugation (where $r$ is the distance from the axis of rotation at rate $\omega$)~\cite{Sharma2009}.
-For instance, at room temperature $E\simeq 2~10^{-21}$~J, and if $\rho\simeq 10^3$~kg/m$^3$, then $(E/\rho g_0)^\frac{1}{4}\simeq 0.5~\mu$m.
-Particles below this size are `Brownian', they do not significantly feel the effect of gravity, and so sedimentation does not take place.
+For instance, at room temperature $E\simeq \Maf{4}~10^{-21}$~J, and if $\rho\simeq 10^3$~kg/m$^3$, then $(E/\rho g_0)^\frac{1}{4}\simeq \Maf{0.8}~\mu$m.
+Particles below this size are `Brownian', \Maf{and they remain suspended or dispersed, with a number distribution at any height set by the sedimentation-diffusion equilibrium~\cite{Perrin1926}.}

 Note that for objects embedded in a fluid, the force-density will generally be built from `buoyancy', i.e. from the difference in density with the surrounding medium $\Psi\simeq \mid\rho_f -\rho\mid g$.
 In particular, in the case of Brownian particles, the density difference between dispersed particle and outside medium determines the length scale that can be identified as the upper limit to the size of Brownian particles.
 The argument explains why metal nanoparticles are Brownian only below 100 nm, whereas polymer microbeads can be over a micron.
 Centrifugation can provide a much larger value of effective g, and therefore leads to sedimentation and separation~\cite{Sharma2009}.